claudiopanariello/claudiopanariello.github.io/gabinettosegreto.markdown

 ---
 <img src='/assets/gabinetto_segreto_mann.jpg' width='600'>

 I am not fully sure what this page is or will be about.
-For the moment, let's see it as a secret place to escape the drift that social media dand internet has taken in general, in a sort of self-healing attempt against the impact they have had on our mental health.
+For the moment, let's see it as a secret place to escape the drift that social media and internet has taken in general, in a sort of self-healing attempt against the impact they have had on our mental health.

 I will start with the old good practice of sharing links to stuff that I find interesting.
 I hope you will find them interesting as well.
 The list is constantly being updated.